Anatomical pathology technologist

 Professional development

-Membership of the AAPT is useful.
-They organise a range of education events relating to anatomical pathology technology, including an annual conference.
+Membership of the AAPT and RSPH is useful.
+The AAPT, for example, organises a range of education events relating to anatomical pathology technology, including an annual conference.
 They also have an online CPD scheme, which you can use to record your own personal development.

 The RSPH also offers a range of events, conferences and webinars to its members.
 Membership is open to anyone working in public health, and once you've got experience of working as an APT you can progress from associate to member (MRSPH).

-Once qualified, many APTs build on their skills and knowledge by taking the RSPH Level 4 Diploma in Healthcare Science (Anatomical Pathology Technology).
+Many APTs build on their skills and knowledge by taking the RSPH Level 4 Diploma in Healthcare Science (Anatomical Pathology Technology).
 This qualification provides training in more advanced practices and mortuary procedures, as well as managerial skills.
+Professional registration with the Science Council is a prerequisite for access to the RSPH Level 4 diploma.

 Higher-level qualifications, which are part of the NHS Practitioner Training Programme leading to a BSc (Hons) Anatomical Pathology Technology, are currently in development.